 About National Geospatial-Intelligence Agency

 In addition to its Northern Virginia headquarters, the NGA has major offices in Arnold and St. Louis, Missouri.
-It has employees at US military, diplomatic, and allied locations worldwide.
+It has employees across more than 100 locations in the US, some 20 international locations, and at US military, diplomatic, and allied locations worldwide.

-In 1996 the US Congress, the CIA, and the DoD combined the efforts of the country's mapping and imagery analysis efforts, creating the National Imagery and Mapping Agency.
+In 1996 by combining America's most advance imagery and geospatial assests and the efforts of the country's mapping and imagery analysis efforts, creating the National Imagery and Mapping Agency.
 It changed its name in 2003 to the NGA.

 7500 Geoint Dr

 Director, Office of Geospatial Intelligence Management: Mary M. Irvin

 Employees (This Location): 500